 One of the things I’m sure all of us loved as kids were the outdoor swings.
-It’s the feeling of like you are about to take off and fly.
-That’s probably why, in the those days, you would have had some difficulty finding a child who didn’t enjoy an outdoor swing set.
+It’s feeling like you are about to take off and fly.
+That’s probably why, in those days, you would have had some difficulty finding a child who didn’t enjoy an outdoor swing set.

 Most people back then thought it was just fun.
 But, as it turns out, there are also some neurological benefits to swinging on a backyard swing set.
 Studies show that children who swing regularly sleep well – or better, anyway – because the spinning motion helps balance neurological activity!

 There’s something about swings that just brings out the kid in all of us.
 Maybe it’s the feeling of freedom as we soar through the air or the gentle rocking motion that lulls us into a sense of tranquillity.
 Whatever the reason, there’s no denying that swings are pure magic.